tetris245/ULTRAbc/README.md

 * Chat Search improvements:
   - Moved Lobbies buttons to the bottom bar
   - Moved Wardrobe, Preferences and Extensions buttons to the top bar
+  - Disabled the bottom buttons when you use the filtering mode
   - Reduced the Chat Search menu when the bottom bar is displayed
   - Added 3 new hotkeys (if enabled in GUI - Hotkeys): Up Arrow = Random background - Down Arrow = Select background - Tab = Default background